exploratory-io/book/wrangling/bind_rows.md

 - Intersection (Merge only the common)
 - Setdiff (Merge only the difference)

-2. Select Data Frames that you want to bind.
+2. Select the Data Frames you want to merge.
+You can select a single or multiple data frames.
-3. Reserve Data Frame Name - When this checkbox is checked, Data Frame Name is automatically added as a new ID column.
+3. (Optional) You can enable 'Reserve Data Frame Name' option to create a new column to hold the names of merged data frames.
-4. Force Data Type to Match - When this checkbox is checked, it allows you to merge data frames whose column data types are different.
-After the merge, it detects and assigns appropriate data types to these columns.
+4. (Optional) You can enable 'Force Data Type to Match' to merge the data frames even when the data types of the corresponding columns are different.
+After the merge, it detects and assigns appropriate data types automatically.